anwarShebl/Linux_Configration/README.md

    2. Postgresql user called 'catalog' added, with password 'password'

-   3. An additional superuser called 'grader' was added to allow Udacity grader to access the server
+   3. An additional superuser called 'grader' with password 'grader01000' was added to allow Udacity grader to access the server

    4. Password access to the server disabled